Helping its students, faculty, and researchers focus on innovation has become a top priority for the University of Washington.

 CoMotion helps startups through education and access to experts and funding sources.
 Originally started as the Center for Commercialization (C4C), the program evolved 18 months ago from a department that mainly helped commercialize ideas born at the university — it has helped spin out 126 startups over the past decade, and 21 in fiscal 2016 — to what it now describes as a “collaborative innovation hub dedicated to expanding the societal impact of the UW community.”

-CoMotion has grouped together three buildings into a newly-established “CoMotion Labs” that consists of its new headquarters, which houses the region’s only incubator focused on virtual and augmented reality startups; the CoMotion Incubator at Fluke Hall, which helps startups working on healthcare and biotech; and Startup Hall, where there is co-working space geared to software and IT startups, while also home to the Founder’s Co-op venture capital firm and Techstars Seattle.
+CoMotion has grouped together three buildings into a newly-established “CoMotion Labs” that consists of its new headquarters, which houses an incubator focused on virtual and augmented reality startups; the CoMotion Incubator at Fluke Hall, which helps startups working on healthcare and biotech; and Startup Hall, where there is co-working space geared to software and IT startups, while also home to the Founder’s Co-op venture capital firm and Techstars Seattle.

 Vikram Jandhyala, CoMotion executive director, spoke at the event on Thursday, along with Gerald Baldasty, provost and executive vice president at the UW; Brian Bonlender, director of the Washington State Department of Commerce; Matt McIlwain, managing director for Madrona Venture Group; and Christine Gregoire, CEO of Challenge Seattle and former Washington State governor.